Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

 As I look at the terms, there’s nothing there stating any limits as to how much you can spend abroad, both in absolute and relative (to domestic spending) terms.
 In practice, there are plenty of Americans living abroad who use US credit cards (given how much more lucrative they are than most foreign cards) without any issues.

-So I don’t think there’s a catch here, but I will say this (and I’m not trying to fear monger, but am just trying to address the only potential concern) — keep in mind that banks can shut down your credit cards at will, and decide they no longer want to do business with you.
+So I don’t think there’s a catch here, but I will say this (and I’m not trying to fear monger, but am just trying to address the only potential concern) — banks can shut down your credit cards at will, and decide they no longer want to do business with you.

 In the past, I’ve read reports where credit card issuers have shut down accounts because too big of a percentage of spending was consistently abroad.
-At the same time, that’s far from consistent, and I’ve also heard of people using their card living abroad for a decade without an issue.
+That’s far from consistent, though, and I’ve also heard of people using their card living abroad for a decade without an issue.

 Bottom line